endumiuz/tweaks/linux/vga-passthrough.md

-# VGA Passthrough on Solus
+# GPU Passthrough on Solus

 Notes:
 - WORK IN PROGRESS: This guide is not done yet!